WHRW: The move to FM

 In the spring of 1967, the mayor of Binghamton, Joseph Esworthy, was interviewed on the "Open Line" show by the station's general manager, David R. Cooper.
-When Esworthy was asked if he favored legalization of marijuana, he answered affirmatively.
-The next day, the local newspaper, The Evening Press, picked up the story and Esworthy's political career was essentially ended by the publicity.
+When Esworthy was asked if he favored the legalization of marijuana, he answered affirmatively.
+The next day, the local media picked up the story, and it is believed that the publicity is what ended Esworthy's political career.

-In the late 1960s, construction on the new "Faculty Tower" (later to be more famously named the Glenn G. Bartle Library Tower) was completed.
-It is the tallest building on campus (18 stories) and one of the tallest buildings in the Binghamton area.
-WHRW's antenna was moved to the top of this building in April 1968, and remains there to this day.
+In the late 1960s, construction on the new "Faculty Tower" (later more famously named the Glenn G. Bartle Library Tower) was completed.
+WHRW's antenna was moved to the top of this building in April 1968 and remained there to this day.
 1969, the year of Woodstock, WHRW-FM broadcast for the first time during the summer months with local volunteers on a daily schedule of music variety shows and news under the first summer General Manager.
 The program schedule became enormously popular with local listeners and WHRW-FM attracted many more.
-From that time forward WHRW-FM has always maintained summer programming with great success.
+From that time forward, WHRW-FM has maintained summer programming.

 The "old station"

 While WRAF/WHRW had called several locations home before September 1968, it would be the move during that month that would find them a home for more than 30 years.
 University Union 266, on what is called the "Mezzanine Level" of the University Union, was WHRW's new home in 1968.

 The facility was built specifically for the station, with two control rooms (which were named "Control Room 1", or "CR-1"; and "Control Room 2", or "CR-2"), a place for extra people to be hosted for group broadcasts (dubbed "Studio A"), rooms for records, and office space.
 There was also a "lobby," an open room that had couches and chairs, bulletin boards with station news and current events, and WHRW's broadcast piped in through speakers.

 In the late 1960s, station members began to augment the normal decor of a college radio station by writing and drawing on the walls.
 These graffiti gave the station an even more enigmatic feel, and by 2000 nearly every inch of the facility had been "personalized" in one form or another.

-In 2002 (see below), the station was forced to move to the new University Union after Binghamton University decided they were re-purposing the original Union building.
+In 2002, the station was forced in to move to the new University Union after Binghamton University decided they were re-purposing the original Union building.
 However, the budget for the project was misappropriated, and the project ran out of money before the old building could be re-purposed.
 The shell of the "old station," as it was called, existed in exactly the condition in which it was left after the move for five years, until mid-2007, when renovation work finally began.